 At Buick’s November 1987 press preview for the Reatta, Car and Driver editor Rich Ceppos asked Jay Qualman — now Buick’s general marketing manager — to explain how the Reatta fit into Buick’s new conservative, family-oriented image.
 Qualman replied that it was the kind of practical but sporty car that “a fairly well-heeled guy could give his wife.”

 The Cadillac Allanté, introduced in 1987, was not doing any better.
 Allanté sales were only 3,363 for 1987, 2,569 for 1988, and 3,296 for 1989.
-Embarrassingly, the Mercedes 560SL outsold both the Reatta and the Allanté by a fair margin, despite an elderly design and a $60,000 price tag.
-Well-heeled buyers were clearly unimpressed with the snob appeal of either the Cadillac or the Buick brands, while their elevated prices were more than domestic loyalists were willing to pay.
+Embarrassingly, the Mercedes 560SL outsold both the Reatta and the Allanté by a fair margin despite an elderly design and a $60,000 price tag.
+Well-heeled buyers were clearly unimpressed with the snob appeal of either the Cadillac or the Buick brands while those cars’ elevated prices were more than domestic loyalists were willing to pay.

 BUICK REATTA ROADSTER